Jacob – A Denouement in One Act is available at eBay (1st edition, print, illustrated) & Amazon (2nd edition for Kindle

 Have you ever wondered: What about poor, old Jacob Marley?

 This story is for you….

 Jacob – A Denouement in One Act by Kimann Schultz, was first written in 2014, based on a poem of the same name, also written in 2014.
 The first draft of Jacob was initially shared at Huffington Post in December 2017, in four consecutive posts, beginning on St Nicholas Day and finalizing on Christmas Eve, with an alternate ending offered on New Year’s Eve.

 Jacob travels over time & space, to sew up loose ends & answer questions about Ebenezer Scrooge’s erstwhile partner & ghostly visitor, serving as an homage to Charles Dickens & his beloved classic, A Christmas Carol

 Inquiries may be sent to firstname.lastname@example.org

-Huffington Post locations for the 2017 edition are:
+Huffington Post locations for the 2017 draft chapters are:

 Jacob – A Denouement in One Act Stave I